 All six agreed about the first question, whether there's an ongoing need for more senior housing in the city.

 "Who in their right mind would say we don't need more senior housing?" said mayoral candidate and current Councilwoman Cindy McGovern.

 Her opponent, incumbent Mayor Jennifer Hosterman said housing was needed "at both ends of the spectrum, not only at market rates, but for low income (residents)."

-Asked why it took so long to approve Staples Ranch, which will include residential housing for seniors, all four already on the City Council pointed toward traffic issues.
+Asked why it took so long to approve Staples Ranch, which will include residential housing for seniors, all four already on City Council pointed toward traffic issues.

-Karla Brown, seeking her first term on the council said, "Procedures were not followed," adding, "Everyone came to the table and worked out a deal.
+Karla Brown, seeking her first term on council said, "Procedures were not followed," adding, "Everyone came to the table and worked out a deal.

-Fred Watson, also seeking a first term on the council, said, "As we move forward, let's learn from these events."
+Fred Watson, also seeking a first term on council, said, "As we move forward, let's learn from these events."